spiral/docs/orm/basics.md

 > Pay attention, the `create` method will only return populated Record entity.
 You **have** to save this entity to your database manually (simply call `save()` method).

-> In additiona, every DataEntity, including ORM Records and ODM Documents, must be populated from the outside.
+> In addition, every DataEntity, including ORM Records and ODM Documents, must be populated from the outside.
 This means there is no database related code in entity constuctor.
 If you want to create the entity based on an existing array of data (skipping setters), just pass this array as a constructor argument `new User([...])`.

 To check whats happening with your queries to the database, lets check the logging tab of Spiral [Profiler] (/modules/profiler.md) (this is Postgres connection):